-- 5. Be the Proper Officer for the financial affairs of the Council in terms of Section 95 of the Act.
-The responsibilities of the Proper Officer for Financial Arrangements are set out in Section 12C. - 6.
-Produce, and regularly review the Financial Regulations of the Council and any Codes of Financial Practice made thereunder. - 7.
-Ensure that proper systems of accounting are maintained throughout the Council and that Services comply with Council policy, legislation, financial regulation and codes of financial practice issued thereunder. - 8.
-Prepare and monitor revenue and capital budgets for General Services, the Housing Revenue Account and any other funds provided to the Council in accordance with the Financial Regulations. - 9.
-To be the primary point of contact with external audit and provide support, information and recommendations to external auditors. - 10.
-The provision of financial services to other bodies, organisations, etc. subject to a charge being made where appropriate. - 11.
-Authorise disposal or write-off of surplus materials, stores, or equipment where the value does not exceed £10,000. - 12.
-Determine Home Loan Applications and implement amendments to interest rates for the Home Purchase Loans. - 13.
-In consultation with the appropriate Executive Director, up to a maximum of £100,000 and in conformity to any approved policy, authorise the transfer of approved estimates from one head of expenditure to another, within a Service estimate, unless it is considered to materially affect the approved budget, in which case authorisation of the Council will be sought.
+- 8. Be the Proper Officer for the financial affairs of the Council in terms of Section 95 of the Act.
+The responsibilities of the Proper Officer for Financial Arrangements are set out in Section 12C. - 9.
+Produce, and regularly review the Financial Regulations of the Council and any Codes of Financial Practice made thereunder. - 10.
+Ensure that proper systems of accounting are maintained throughout the Council and that Services comply with Council policy, legislation, financial regulation and codes of financial practice issued thereunder. - 11.
+Prepare and monitor revenue and capital budgets for General Services, the Housing Revenue Account and any other funds provided to the Council in accordance with the Financial Regulations. - 12.
+To be the primary point of contact with external audit and provide support, information and recommendations to external auditors. - 13.
+The provision of financial services to other bodies, organisations, etc. subject to a charge being made where appropriate. - 14.
+Authorise disposal or write-off of surplus materials, stores, or equipment where the value does not exceed £10,000. - 15.
+Determine Home Loan Applications and implement amendments to interest rates for the Home Purchase Loans. - 16.
+In consultation with the appropriate Executive Director, up to a maximum of £100,000 and in conformity to any approved policy, authorise the transfer of approved estimates from one head of expenditure to another, within a Service estimate, unless it is considered to materially affect the approved budget, in which case authorisation of the Council will be sought. - 17.
+To agree in consultation with the Executive Director (Communities & Education) to awards of grant or other disbursements from common good or trust funds which spend capital of the fund in excess of annual revenue, having regard to whether this would be likely to promote the objectives of the fund through maximising the amount spent to promote its objectives and minimising administration costs. - 18.
+In respect of Non-Domestic Rates, to act as the Proper Officer in terms of the appropriate legislation for all administrative purposes including: - - Arranging the preparation and issue of rates notices, the collection of rates, the receiving and settling of claims for exemption from rates, the handling of objections to the amount of rates levied, and the abatement, remission or repayment of rates under the various rating provisions; - To enter into arrangements with neighbouring Councils and others concerning the collection of rates, or Council Tax on behalf of the Council and to make arrangements with each agent as to suitable collection points.